ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 In the domain of science, the Scientific Python community is just as well established.
 You may have already heard of Python packages like Numpy (Numerical Python), SciPy (Scientific Python), as well as other tools like Pandas, matplotlib, and others.
 Many of these tools were developed by scientists to share something back to the Python community, and they have now grown and become almost _de facto_ standard tools within the scientific programming community.

+## Let's go!
+Reading data with Python

+Key Points that will be covered:

+  - "Import a library into a program using `import libraryname`."
+  - "Use the `numpy` library to work with arrays in Python."
+  - "Use `variable = value` to assign a value to a variable in order to record it in memory."
+  - "Variables are created on demand whenever a value is assigned to them."
+  - "Use `print(something)` to display the value of `something`."
+  - "The expression `array.shape` gives the shape of an array."
+  - "Use `array[x, y]` to select a single element from a 2D array."
+  - "Array indices start at 0, not 1."
+  - "Use `low:high` to specify a `slice` that includes the indices from `low` to `high-1`."
+  - "All the indexing and slicing that works on arrays also works on strings."
+  - "Use `# some kind of explanation` to add comments to programs."
+  - "Use `numpy.mean(array)`, `numpy.max(array)`, and `numpy.min(array)` to calculate simple statistics."
+  - "Use `numpy.mean(array, axis=0)` or `numpy.mean(array, axis=1)` to calculate statistics across the specified axis."
+  - "Use the `pyplot` library from `matplotlib` for creating simple visualizations."